discretelogics/TeaFiles.Py-Time-Series-Storage-in-Files/README.txt

 License
 =======
-This package is released under the GNU GENERAL PUBLIC LICENSE, see License.txt.
+This package is released under the MIT LICENSE.

 Feedback